Essenceia/essenceia.github.io/content/projects/aes/index.md

 ## Overview of AES

-As mentioned earlier, AES is a block cypher algorithm, it encrypts/decrypts over multiple rounds.
+As mentioned earlier, AES is a block cipher algorithm, it encrypts/decrypts over multiple rounds.
 Each round will receive a 16 bytes data block and a key, and generate a new version of this data block, as well as a new key for the next round.

 Let's emphasize here that both the key and the data will be updated each round.